Home » Obesity and Osteoarthritis: The Cruellest of Combinations

 Regardless of weight those afflicted with osteoarthritis should strive to maintain the highest level of overall health possible in order to prevent a difficult situation from spiraling out of control.
 Keep in mind also that not all obese sufferers of Osteoarthritis started that way.
 Some became obese only after years of OA-related inactivity.

-Osteoarthritis is a growing public health problem and one increasingly recognized for its disabling effects.
-If you have been diagnosed with Osteoarthritis call 1-855-765-4458 and learn how Disability Credit Canada can help you claim up to $40,000 in Disability tax credits intended to help you deal with any unique and pressing financial difficulties you may be facing.
+Osteoarthritis is a growing public health concern, increasingly recognized for its disabling effects, often leading Canadians to retire prematurely.
+If you’ve been diagnosed with osteoarthritis, call 1-855-765-4458 to discover how Disability Credit Canada can assist you in claiming up to $40,000 in Disability Tax Credits to address your financial challenges.
+We can also help you file and secure approval for CPP disability benefits or even long-term disability insurance claims.

 Get Disability Tax Credit for Osteoarthritis!